Geol 107: Geology Goes to Holywood » Fall 2019 » End of Unit Quiz

 When does earthquake early warning work the best?

-When there are lots of seismic recording stations near the earthquake source.
+B. When there are lots of seismic recording stations far from the earthquake source

-When there are lots of seismic recording stations far from the earthquake source
+C. When there are lots of seismic recording stations near the earthquake source.

 Question #2